Don Murdoch

 Donald Walter Murdoch (born October 25, 1956) is a Canadian former professional ice hockey player.
 He played in the National Hockey League with the New York Rangers, Edmonton Oilers, and Detroit Red Wings between 1976 and 1982.
-He was featured in the 1979 Stanley Cup Finals, playing with the Rangers.
+He was featured in the 1979 Stanley Cup Final, playing with the Rangers.

 Playing career

 After a standout junior career with the Medicine Hat Tigers, Murdoch was selected 6th overall in the 1976 NHL Amateur Draft by the New York Rangers and joined the team that year as a 20-year-old.
 He scored 56 points in 59 games his rookie season, including a Rangers rookie record of 32 goals, and finished as runner-up for the Calder Trophy for best rookie.
 On October 12, 1976, Murdoch tied Howie Meeker's record for most goals in one game by a rookie with 5, against the Minnesota North Stars.
 A torn Achilles tendon ended his season in February.

 On August 12, 1977, Murdoch was caught by customs agents at Toronto's Pearson Airport with 4.5 grams of cocaine stashed in his socks.
 He was suspended by the league for the entire 1978–79 season (later reduced to 40 games) and later admitted to having a drinking and drug problem.

 He played 320 career games in the National Hockey League (NHL) but never regained the form of his first season, and retired after stops with the Edmonton Oilers and Detroit Red Wings.

 After his playing career, Murdoch worked as a scout for the Tampa Bay Lightning, under general manager and former Rangers teammate Phil Esposito.

 Don is the brother of Bob Murdoch.